-Professional Atlanta-based singer-songwriter.
-I channel melodies in seconds inspired by tribal, soul, house, hip-hop, & pop music.
-15 years of lessons, performances, and recording / writing songs for 8.
-I specialize in harmony, songwriting, and house music.
-I debuted at Imagine Music Festival in 2016-17.
-Performed live on Atlanta's NPR Dec 2018.
+Producing as Shebloom, I'm an international vocalist that can channel melodies in seconds inspired by tribal, soul, and hip-hop music.
+I'm known for my youthful tone.
+15 years of lessons, performances, recording, and songwriting!
+I debuted at Imagine Music Festival in 2016-17, and on Atlanta's NPR in 2018.

-Recording: I am advanced in Logic Pro and can self-record and vocal comp.
-Please communicate if you want me to clean up the tracks before sending (silence in between, mouth sounds, fade ins/outs)
+Recording: I am advanced in Logic Pro.
+Please communicate if you want me to clean up the tracks before sending (silence in between, mouth sounds, fade ins/outs) for an extra 50$.

-Songwriting: I am advanced in the following genres: house, alternative, EDM, folk/acoustic, R&B.
+Songwriting: I am advanced in the following genres: EDM, Singer-Songwriter, House, Alternative, R&B.

 I really worked well with Julianna!
 First of all she has an amazing voice, but not only, she is super serious and she pays attention in everything you need and she has a really good vibe.
 I definitively recommend this wonderful person!